-Abi Moore's prowess lies in crafting timeless, singable melodies, her gift for the lyrical observation of her own and other people's lives, and a talent for stamping her unique take on universally relevant subjects.
-She is well known for her ability to engage and involve a live audience and for the way she uses her astounding voice to take those powerfully insightful lyrics and deliver them with absolute conviction and honesty.
+Abi Moore's prowess lies in crafting effortless, instantly engaging melodies, a gift for the lyrical observation of her own and other people's lives, and a talent for stamping her unique take on universally relevant subjects.
+She is well known for her ability to engage a live audience and for the astounding voice with which she takes powerfully insightful lyrics and delivers them with absolute conviction and honesty.
 Whether she's laying bare a heartbreaking vulnerability or raising a flag of protest, she packs a punch of integrity and vitality at every turn.
-You'll believe in every word she sings, because so does she.

-Despite being largely undiscovered, her staunch indie approach hasn't stopped her from being noticed commercially.
+Despite being staunchly independent, her D.I.Y approach hasn't stopped her from being noticed commercially.
 She released her debut album "The Aftermath of '96" in 2006 and followed it with "Things We Should've Said" in 2009.
-Whilst the first album received widespread critical acclaim and support slots for artists such as Midge Ure, LAU, Jim Moray and 10CC, it was the second that really shone a spotlight on her talents.
-Maverick Magazine described it as an “evocative and simply stunning album,” whilst The Lincolnshire Standard labelled it “as near to the perfect album as you're ever likely to hear, and that is no exaggeration.”
-It led to tours for high street chains Prezzo and Caffe Nero, with the latter playing her albums daily in all of their 360 UK stores.
-She added a massive 70 live Caffe Nero dates to her 2009 tour and they continue to play her music in- store to this day.
+Whilst the first album received widespread critical acclaim and led to support slots for artists such as Midge Ure, LAU, Jim Moray and 10CC, it was the second that really shone a spotlight on her talents.
+Maverick Magazine described it as an “evocative and simply stunning album,” and major chains Prezzo and Caffe Nero got involved, with the latter playing her albums daily in all of their UK stores.
+Her stint as Artist of the Month meant adding a massive 70 live Caffe Nero dates to her 2009 tour and they continue to play her music in- store today.